liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/08-upgrading-themes/02-upgrading-6.2-themes-7.2/06-updating-the-resources-importer-configuration-and-content/02-updating-package-properties.markdown

 1. Open the `src\WEB-INF\liferay-plugin-package.properties` file and remove the `required-deployment-contexts` property.
-This is no longer needed since the Resources Importer is bundled with @product@.
+This is no longer needed since the Resources Importer is bundled with @sharepoint@.

 2. The group model class's fully-qualified class name has changed.
 Replace the `resources-importer-target-class-name` property's value with the updated one